hardisj/erinsaudiocorner/content/english/loudspeakers/Arendal_1723_THX_S.md

 ## Foreword / YouTube Video Review
 These speakers were loaned to me for review by Arendal.
 I was not paid for the review and I sent them back.
 Arendal did not see the review before publication.

+Update 05/26/2022: Arendal saw the results and had some concerns regarding the difference in their specification vs what [my results initially showed](https://www.dropbox.com/s/55o712cbwv7whv7/CEA2034%20--%20Arendal%201723%20Bookshelf%20S%20THX_original.png?dl=0) showed in the response above 10kHz.
+They sent the units to their factory in Norway to verify the results.
+Once they verified, they looked into the issue and verified no others from the production batch were subject to the cause.
+They swapped the tweeters out and sent me the pair again to re-review.
+So, here we are.

 The review on this website is a brief overview and summary of the objective performance of this speaker.
 It is not intended to be a deep dive.
 Moreso, this is information for those who prefer "just the facts" and prefer to have the data without the filler.
 The video below has more discussion.